 What is Reciprocal Conversation in Childhood?

-Conversation skills in childhood include carrying on a back-and-forth conversation with a partner, making comments, asking questions, and providing answers on the topic being discussed.
+Reciprocal conversation in childhood is the ability to carry on a back-and-forth dialogue with a partner, by making comments, asking questions, and commenting on a topic being discussed.

-A back-and-forth conversation includes multiple exchanges of asking questions, answering questions, and building on each other’s comments to show interest.
-This process involves knowing what to say next.
+A reciprocal conversation includes multiple exchanges of asking questions, answering questions, and building on each other’s comments.
+This process involves listening carefully and knowing what to say next.
 Conversations include nonverbal communication such as gestures, eye contact, and body language.

 If reciprocal conversation is a concern, your child may struggle to share information, listen to others, or stay on topic.
-It may be hard for them to meet new people and to read or express appropriate nonverbal communication.
+It may be hard for them to engage in small talk, meet new people and to read or express appropriate nonverbal communication.

 Symptoms of Lack of Conversation Skills In Childhood

-- One-sided conversations: your child often only talks about topics that interest them, for example, sharing at length about their favorite character
+- Having one-sided conversations: your child often only talks about topics of personal interest.
+For example, sharing at length about a favorite TV or YouTube character

-- Not noticing when the listener is bored: you notice your child mainly talks about subjects that interest them, your child does not notice that the listener is no longer interested in their subject
+- Not noticing when partner is bored: your child does not notice that the listener is no longer interested in the ongoing conversation

-- Acts like a little professor: your child shares a monologue, providing lectures about outer space, trains, climate, or any other subject that is of interest to them
+- Acting like a professor: your child shares a monologue, providing lectures about outer space, trains, climate, or any other topic of interest

-- Ignores you in conversation: your child may respond with an awkward “oh” in conversations with peers or adults
+- Ignoring people in conversation: your child may respond with an awkward “oh” in conversations with peers or adults

-- Asks rapid-fire questions: your child asks questions but does not pause to hear the answer
+- Asking rapid-fire questions: your child asks questions but does not pause to hear the answer

-- Talking but not listening: engaging in conversation but not listening to what the conversation partner is saying and often failing to ask questions of them or give them a chance to talk
+- Talking but not listening: your child is engaging in conversation but not listening to what the conversation partner is saying and is failing to ask questions or give others a chance to talk

-- Ask questions or starts conversations that are too personal: your child struggles to understand that a question is not appropriate for the situation or tells an almost stranger your personal details
+- Starting conversations that are too personal: your child struggles to understand that a question is not appropriate, or tells peers or strangers too much personal information

-- Struggles with being reciprocal: your child has trouble sharing information, listening to what others have to say, staying on topic, and asking relevant questions
+- Struggling to be reciprocal: your child has trouble sharing information, listening to what others have to say, staying on topic, and asking relevant questions